Facilitating and supporting respectful relationships

 - Strategies to support your son/daughter to develop respectful, age-appropriate relationships

-- How to have conversations with your son/daughter about sex and relationships
+- How to have conversations with your son/daughter about puberty, friendships, sex and relationships

 Guest speakers: Kardie Whelan, Disability and Community Educator, Family Planning Victoria

-Facilitator: Lucy Bain, Training and Information Manager, Down Syndrome Victoria
+Facilitator: Sonia Bonadio, Training and Information Manager & Family Support, Down Syndrome Victoria

 Kardie has a Bachelor of Applied Science (Disability), as well as a Certificate IV in Training and Assessment, and has worked in a variety of disability settings, special schools and TAFEs.
 She has been at Family Planning for 10 years as a sexuality educator for people with cognitive disability of all ages, and is part of an award winning team, who won at the Award for Excellence in Improving Health at the 2014 Disability Awards.
 Kardie also provides professional learning to professionals and volunteers working in the disability sector, and facilitates information sessions for parents and carers.